chtrembl/azure-cloud/petstore/03-configure-app-service-for-cd/README.md

 > 📝 Please Note, you will notice the logs within this view as well, notice the Docker commands being executes just as they were when you did this locally.
 It's the same behavior.
 Docker pulls the latest image and then runs it injecting the configuration settings that are specified.

 Open a browser and head to your URL from above

+> 📝 Please Note, you won't yet be able to communicate with any of the services since they are not yet deployed anywhere.
+You will get HTTP errors if/when you try to visit Pet Breeds or Pet Product pages.

 You should see something similar to the below image: